Grants & Programs

 RFP Requirements

-- Step 1: Letter of Intent - Please allow up to 5 business days for AOF to review, once submitted.
+- Step 1: Letter of Intent - Please allow 5 business days for review, once submitted.
+Deadline: Monday, August 3, 2026.

 - All applicants must submit a letter of inquiry through the portal to include: executive summary, purpose of request, budget, and project start/end date.

-- Step 2: Full Proposal – Selected organizations will be invited to submit a full proposal.
+- Step 2: Full Proposal – Selected organizations will be invited to submit a full proposal on or before Monday, August 10, 2026.

 - Program Description with activities and services provided, objectives, and anticipated results, population being served, timeline and implementation plan